-An elegant idea for combatting cancer metastases and fibrosis.
+A novel mechanism for combatting cancer metastases and fibrosis

 While at an earlier stage of development than its cell motility accelerator program, MicroCures believes that its cell motility decelerator program has significant potential to offer a unique, natural approach to preventing cancer metastases and fibrosis.

 The company’s work in this area is focused on silencing the activity of the key microtubule regulatory proteins (MRPs) kinesin-like protein KlF19 and centrosomal protein Cep192.
 Each of these MRPs has been demonstrated to contribute to cellular activity that is believed to influence the movement of cancer cells, as well as the development of fibrosis.